geonetwork/doc/source/maintainer-guide/installing/index.rst

 .. versionadded:: 3.2

-GeoNetwork requires a Java 8 environment (JRE) to be installed on your system.
-This must be done prior to installation.
+**Important: GeoNetwork requires a Java 8 environment (JRE) to be installed on your system.
+Later versions of java will not work at present.
+This must be done prior to installation.**

 Before using |project_name| on your own computer, you need to install it.